Updated: Jun 15

-What are your 9 greatest successes and miracles of 2018?
+What are your nine greatest successes and miracles of 2018?
 It’s OK to have more but get at least 9.

-What was a key challenge of this year and what did you discover about yourself in meeting this challenge?
-What new skills, knowledge, or insights did you receive as a result of this challenge?
+What was a key challenge of this year, and what did you discover about yourself in meeting this challenge?
+What new skills, knowledge, or insights did you receive from this challenge?

-What 3 people had the greatest impact in your life this year (could be positive or negative)?
+What three people had the greatest impact on your life this year (could be positive or negative)?
 What has their presence stimulated or awakened in you?

 What are some of the most joyful moments of 2018?

-What are 3 key lessons you’ve learned through your experiences in 2018?
+What are three key lessons you’ve learned through your experiences in 2018?

 Is there anyone whom you need to forgive?
 Forgive means to release judgment and blame that is causing you unnecessary pain.
 Who is it?
 What quality do you need to forgive them for?
 Can you find that same quality within yourself (to any degree) and love yourself anyway?

 In what key ways have you been of service this year?
-What meaningful purpose have you contributed to through sharing your time, or your talent, or your resources?
+What meaningful purpose have you contributed to by sharing your time, talent, or resources?

 What are your greatest blessings of 2018?
 List those people, experiences, and insights that fill your heart with gratitude.